ashejim/C964/_sources/task2_doc/task2_doc_d.md

 ## Validation

-**The requirements for unsupervised models has recently been updated.
-See the template for details.**
+In this section, discuss how you assessed the success of the ML application(s).
+Identify the model’s machine learning category, e.g., supervised, unsupervised, or reinforced.
+For blended approaches, identify the category most relevant to the model’s application, and describe an appropriate validation method for the model’s performance

-In this section, discuss how you assessed the accuracy or success of the ML application(s).
-In most cases, this means providing an appropriate *metric* for assessing accuracy OR providing a development plan for obtaining such a metric in the future.
+In most cases, this means providing an appropriate *metric*.
 Most libraries have builtins for this; see [sklearn metrics](https://scikit-learn.org/stable/modules/model_evaluation.html).
+When no such metric is available or appropiate successful examples of the model's output should be provided.

 :::{Note}
 There is **no** minimal accuracy requirement.
 At most, evaluators will assess the appropriateness of the metric (or planned metric).